raclettejs/raclette-docs/guide/introduction/architecture.md

 - Access to global configuration, metadata, and context
 - Consistent and predictable state management

-All parts of the system — including the Admin Dashboard, Orchestrator, and UI components — read from and write to this store.
+All parts of the system — including the raclette Workbench, Orchestrator, and UI components — read from and write to this store.

 This allows for powerful features like: